Loteprednol and tobramycin (Ophthalmic)

 - Herpes simplex eye infection or

-- Glaucoma, history of—Use with caution.
+- Glaucoma—Use with caution.
 May make this condition worse.

 To help clear up your eye infection completely, keep using loteprednol and tobramycin for the full time of treatment, even if your eye feels better.